Military Employment Guide: Interviewing and Follow Up

 Step by Step Guide to Employment for Military: Interviewing & Follow Up

 The interview process can be intimidating.
 You must put yourself out there and know you will be judged.
-The best thing to do is go in with confidence, know what you can bring to the company, and let your skills help you get the job that you want.
+The best thing to do is go in confidently, know what you can bring to the company, and let your skills help you get the job you want.

-Before your interview, you need to make sure you have the right outfit and you practice ahead of time.
-But beyond that, you need to make sure you are coming to the interview truly prepared.
-You can do this by researching the company, being prepared to tailor your strengths and weaknesses as assets, highlighting your measurables, communicating that you want a job, and then after the interview following-up.
+Before your interview, practice ahead of time and come prepared to the interview.
+You can do this by researching the company, being prepared to tailor your strengths and weaknesses as assets, highlighting your measurable skills, communicating that you want a job, and then following up after the interview.

 - Visit their social media accounts.
 They can tell you a lot about the company and the company culture.